William Mather - Industrialist & Philanthropist

 The Cleveland Cliffs Iron Company built up railroads and a large fleet of lake steamers to get its ore and other products to market.
 And it helped to build towns near the mines.

 Mr. Mather was deeply interested in the welfare of the citizens of these towns, not only from a humanitarian aspect but also from a business point of view because he believed that contented families were an asset to the company.
-The company built homes to sell at cost, constructed hospitals and clubhouses, hired safety engineers to make the towns and mines safe, established pensions.
+The company built homes to sell at cost, constructed hospitals and clubhouses, hired safety engineers to make the towns and mines safe, and established pensions.
 One result was that in 42 years, the company had no strikes.

 The company endured the financial panic of 1893 and the subsequent depression, labor unrest, and a severe drop in iron ore prices.
 Mather guided the company through all these challenges.